Click the button above to expand to full-screen view.

 Develop a strategy - which companies do you most want to speak with?

 Decide how to allocate your time.
-Determine what times your target employers will be holding chat rooms.
+Determine what times your target employers will be holding chat sessions.

 Prepare questions before joining a chat session, or if you prefer, you can review others' questions in the public chat.